Dr. Vins Sutlive, Chair

 [All HPER student majors are encouraged to become involved in state and national professional organizations related to their major.
 Students are encouraged to attend professional conventions, hear guest lectures, and gain work experience in their area of interest.]

-Medical, dental and veterinary schools do not require a science major, but a strong preparation in science is required.
-While medical schools do not have a prescribed list of science courses applicants must take, a sound understanding of the following areas is required: a) biological, biochemical, chemical, and physical foundations of living systems, b) psychological, social, and biological foundations of behavior, and c) critical analysis and reasoning skills.”
-Asbury students interested in medicine are assigned to the health professions advisor, who assists them in planning their schedule and meeting other admissions requirements.
+Medical, dental, pharmacy, and veterinary schools do not require a science major, but a strong preparation in science is required.
+While medical schools do not have a prescribed list of science courses applicants must take, a sound understanding of the following areas is required: a) biological, biochemical, chemical, and physical foundations of living systems, b) psychological, social, and biological foundations of behavior, and c) critical analysis and reasoning skills.
+Asbury students interested in medicine are assigned to the Health Professions Advisor who assists them in planning their schedules and meeting other admissions requirements.

 Asbury University offers a major in Pre-Nursing which provides options to students interested in pursuing a career in nursing.